alxmsl/cpn/README.md

-# Real-time Petri Net
+# Concurrent Petri Net

-Real-time Petri Net implementation based on set of goroutines and channels
+Petri Net implementation based on golang concurrency patterns such as goroutines and channels

 ## Examples